Jovylle Bermudez

 Problem: Drop a GPT-powered chatbot onto any site without rebuilding the host app.

 Role in the platform: Reusable embed product (separate from the portfolio's own AI widget).
-Standalone script + Netlify/serverless backend pattern, same "one script tag" philosophy as ProjectMate.
+Standalone script + serverless backend pattern, same "one script tag" philosophy as ProjectMate.

 Case study: GitHub — chatbot-widget